-The 24-h rhythm in the pattern of sound scattering was a prominent feature of the 2 MHz acoustic sensing data obtained by a moored profiler station (Ostrovskii and Zatsepin, 2011) in the NE Black Sea.
-The data obtained by a short (up to 10 days) experimental deployment of a moored automatic mobile profiler equipped with an ultrasound probe operating at a frequency of 2 MHz and a dissolved oxygen sensor allowed Ostrovskii and Zatsepin (2011) to define the main soundscattering zones as follows:
+The 24 h rhythm in the pattern of sound scattering was a prominent feature of the 2 MHz acoustic sensing data obtained by a moored profiler station (Ostrovskii and Zatsepin, 2011) in the NE Black Sea.
+The data obtained by a short (up to 10 d) experimental deployment of a moored automatic mobile profiler, equipped with an ultrasound probe operating at a frequency of 2 MHz and a dissolved oxygen sensor, allowed Ostrovskii and Zatsepin (2011) to define the main sound-scattering zones as follows:

-- the hydrogen sulfide zone below the specific density surface $\sigma{\theta} = 15.9 \div 16.0$ (Yakushev et al., 2005), where sound is scattered by sedimented detritus and mineral particles, whose fluxes vary temporally while being rather homogeneous at different depths,
+- the hydrogen sulfide zone below the specific density surface $\sigma{\Theta} = 15.9-16.0$ (Yakushev et al., 2005), where sound is scattered by sedimented detritus and mineral particles, whose fluxes vary temporally while being rather homogeneous at different depths;

-- above the hydrogen sulfide zone in the suboxic layer (where the dissolved oxygen $[O2] < 10 \mu M$ (Murray et al.,

-65 1989, Oguz et al., 2006) and above that, in the oxycline ([O2] increases from 10 μM to 280-300 μM with decreasing depth), where sound scattering occurs from both suspended particles and mesozooplankton with characteristic sizes from 200 microns to 20 mm,

-- above the oxycline in the oxygen-rich euphotic zone, where large cell phytoplankton (Yunev et al., 2020) become an additional sound-scattering agent.
+- above the hydrogen sulfide zone in the suboxic layer (where the concentration of dissolved oxygen $[O_2] < 10 \,\mu\text{m}$ (Murray et al., 1989, Oguz et al., 2006) and above that, in the oxycline ($[O_2]$ increases from 10 to 280-300 μm with decreasing depth), where sound scattering occurs from both suspended particles and mesozooplankton with characteristic sizes from 200 μm to 20 mm; - above the oxycline in the oxygen-rich euphotic zone, where large-cell phytoplankton (Yunev et al., 2020) become an additional sound-scattering agent.

 Using a combination of ultrasound sensing and stratified zooplankton sampling was necessary to resolve the ocean fine-scale vertical distribution of mesozooplankton.
-An analysis of both echograms and simultaneous stratified net sampling showed that the SSLs at 2 MHz were associated with the zooplankton species C. euxinus and P. elongatus at $\sigma{\theta} = 15.7-15.4$ and diapausing C. euxinus above $\sigma{\Theta} = 15.9$ (Arashkevich et al., 2013).
+An analysis of both echograms and simultaneous stratified net sampling showed that the SSLs at 2 MHz were associated with the zooplankton species C. euxinus and P. elongatus at $\sigma{\Theta} = 15.7-15.4$ and diapausing C. euxinus above $\sigma{\Theta} = 15.9$ (Arashkevich et al., 2013).

-- The specific theme of this study is the seasonal change in the sound-scattering zooplankton vertical distribution across 75 the oxygen gradient from the lower part of oxygenated water to the anoxic zone boundary.
-This theme is in line with the EU Horizon 2020 BRIDGE-BS project (http://www.unsdsn.gr/h2020-bridge-bs), which focuses on Black Sea ecosystem functioning.
+The specific theme of this study is the seasonal change in the sound-scattering zooplankton vertical distribution across the oxygen gradient from the lower part of oxygenated water to the anoxic zone boundary.
+This theme is in line with the EU Horizon 2020 BRIDGE-BS project (https://cordis. europa.eu/project/id/101000240, last access: 19 July 2021), which focuses on Black Sea ecosystem functioning.
 While the project relies on future observations and methods for understanding biogeochemical processes at several pilot sites, this paper presents ongoing observations at the northeastern Black Sea Gelendzhik site.
-The acoustic data were collected year round and analyzed to infer the SSL seasonal variability in relation to the oxygen stratification.
-Our - 80 observational study was made possible using a moored Aqualog profiler equipped with an ultrasound probe, a conductivitytemperature-depth (CTD) probe, and a fast oxygen sensor.
-The advantage of this approach is that it provides frequent yearround measurements (with an interval of up to 1 h) of collocated vertical profiles of sound scattering, temperature, salinity, and oxygen concentration in the water column from the near-surface to the bottom layer with a high vertical resolution (up to 20 cm).
-This helps to fill in the gaps due to insufficient zooplankton sampling in the winter season and resolves difficulties - 85 with sampling at precise depths, thereby providing the information needed to define the displacements of the mesozooplankton aggregations.
+The acoustic data were collected year-round and analyzed to infer the SSL seasonal variability in relation to the oxygen stratification.
+Our observational study was made possible using a moored Aqualog profiler, equipped with an ultrasound probe, a CTD probe, and a fast oxygen sensor.
+The advantage of this approach is that it provides frequent year-round measurements (with an interval of up to 1 h) of collocated vertical profiles of sound scattering, temperature, salinity, and dissolved oxygen concentration in the water column from the near surface to the bottom layer with a high vertical resolution (up to 20 cm).
+This helps to fill in the gaps due to insufficient zooplankton sampling in the winter season and resolves difficulties with sampling at precise depths, thereby providing the information needed to define the displacements of the mesozooplankton aggregations.